top of page

-Her research spans EU and international law and examines legal and ethical questions around artificial intelligence (AI) and other digital technologies.
+Her research spans European and international law and examines legal and ethical questions around artificial intelligence (AI) and other digital technologies.
 She is particularly interested in the impact of AI on human rights, democracy and the rule of law.

 Nathalie is the author of Algorithmic Rule By Law: How Algorithmic Regulation in the Public Sector Erodes the Rule of Law (Cambridge University Press, 2025) and the editor of The Cambridge Handbook on the Law, Ethics and Policy of Artificial Intelligence (Cambridge University Press, 2025).
 Her work has been the recipient of several awards and is widely cited.